What Is a Security Header?

 Here are some of the vulnerabilities you can avoid using a security header:

 The HTTP host header is a request header that defines the domain to which a client (browser) wants to connect.
 This header is required because it is relatively common for servers to host webpages and apps at the same IP address.
-They don’t always know where to send the request, though.
+However, they don’t always know where to send the request.

 When the server receives a request, it examines the host header parameter to see which domain should handle it and then sends it on its way.
 The header may be changed while being routed to the correct domain.
 This is where the injection of the host header may occur.

 A content security policy, introduced in November 2012, adds defence against several risks like XSS, clickjacking, protocol downgrading, and frame injection.
-CSP looks to be on its way to becoming the most crucial client-side security tool soon since it serves as a replacement for security headers such as X-Frame-Options and X-XSS-Protection, which aren’t implemented by default.
+CSP looks to be on its way to becoming the most crucial client-side security tool soon since it replaces security headers such as X-Frame-Options and X-XSS-Protection, which aren’t implemented by default.

-See how Veracode can help you scan your HTTP headers to identify critical vulnerabilities with a 14-day trial.
+See how Veracode can help run your HTTP headers tests to identify critical vulnerabilities with a 14-day trial.

 Why Should I Scan for Vulnerabilities in Headers?

-By testing, you will be able to prevent significant attacks that will affect the reputation of your business, the credibility of your website and avoid a considerable loss of data.
+By testing, you will be able to prevent significant attacks that will affect the reputation of your business and the credibility of your website, as well as avoid a considerable loss of data.

 Attacks are potentially expensive once they have been carried out, as fixing these problems requires a significant expenditure of money and time.
 Therefore, whether you are a large or small company, paying particular attention to protecting your company to save yourself from future problems is necessary.